What Is Collaborative Divorce?

 Disadvantages of Collaborative Divorce

-Collaborative divorces require quite a bit of calendar coordination, and scheduling meetings with multiple busy participants requires some effort.
-While one of the advantages of collaboratives is that the attorneys do not stay with the clients if the collaborative ends before a complete settlement agreement is reached, this can also be a disadvantage.
+Collaborative divorces require some calendar coordination and effort to schedule meetings with multiple busy participants.
+While one advantage of collaboratives is that the attorneys do not stay with the clients if the collaborative ends before a complete settlement agreement is reached, this can also be a disadvantage.
 Some people do not want to start over with a new lawyer.

 Read: How Do I Handle a High Conflict Spouse During Divorce